LauraBertola/Tutorials/WGS (low depth)/Genotype_Likelihoods_Filtering.md

 - beagle.gz — BEAGLE-format genotype likelihoods (used by PCAngsd, ngsAdmix).
 - mafs.gz — MAF values for each site, with major/minor allele.

-If you'd like to know how many SNPs were retained, simply call the lines of the beagle or mafs file:
+If you'd like to know how many SNPs were retained, simply count the lines of the beagle or mafs file:
 ```
 zcat all_minind5.beagle.gz | wc -l
 ```